 "Guns Don’t Kill People, People Do?"

-What exactly is wrong with the "guns don’t kill people, people do" argument?
+What exactly is wrong with the argument, "Guns don’t kill people, people do"?

 Posted Feb 12, 2013

-This is my first entry in my new blog, “A Logical Take” where I will explain how logic can help us examine and make sense of the world around us.
-For my first entry, I would like examine an argument that is being heard, over and over again, in the wake of the Sandy Hook tragedy, and the subsequent debate about gun regulation:
+This is my first entry in my new blog, “A Logical Take,” where I will explain how logic can help us examine and make sense of the world around us.
+In this post, I would like to examine an argument that is being made over and over again in the wake of the Sandy Hook tragedy and subsequent debate about gun regulation:

-So let us turn to the argument itself: “Guns don’t kill people; people kill people.”
+So let us turn to the argument itself: “Guns don’t kill people; people do.”
 The first thing to notice is that the argument has no stated conclusion.
 What follows?
 Since the argument is usually given in the context of a discussion about gun regulation, by gun advocates, I assume the conclusion has something to do with that.
 But what exactly?
 That there should be no gun regulation at all?
-That there should not be more gun regulation than there is?
+That there shouldn't be any more gun regulation than there is?
 That the increase in mass killings done with guns is irrelevant to whether or not there should be gun regulations?
 Who knows?
-And an argument without an obvious conclusion is hardly an argument at all.

 Obviously cars should not be illegal, but notice that this has nothing to do with the fact that they are proximate causes.
 Of course, they should be regulated; I shouldn't be allowed to go onto the highway in a car with no brakes.
 But all of that has to do what cars are for (they are not made for killing people), what role they play in society (it couldn't function without them) and so on.
 It's a complicated issue—one to which pointing out that cars are merely proximate causes to some deaths contributes nothing.

-And that’s my point: It’s a complicated issue.
+And that’s my point: It’s complicated.
 There are lots of relevant factors involved, but the fact that guns are proximate causes isn't one of them.
-So the next time someone quotes the NRA slogan, "Guns don't kill people; people kill people," in an attempt to end a discussion about gun control, do me a favor: point out that they have “mistaken the relevance of proximate causation,” pause briefly to enjoy the confused look on their face, and then patiently explain the fallacy to them.
+So the next time someone says "Guns don't kill people; people do" in an attempt to end a discussion about gun control, do me a favor: Point out that they have “mistaken the relevance of proximate causation,” pause briefly to enjoy the confused look on their face, and then patiently explain the fallacy to them.